Obmondo/kubeaid/argocd-helm-charts/harbor/README.md

 ## Giving Image Push Access

 Harbor allows role based access management.
-To give an user some specific perms, you need to go to harbor, and in the Projects dashboard, go to the particular project name add user and select group that needs to be assigned to that particular user.
+To give an user some specific perms, you need to go to harbor.
+In the Projects dashboard, go to the particular project name.
+Add user and select group that needs to be assigned to that particular user.
 Here is a link that elaborately explains what roles gives what permission to a particular user - https://goharbor.io/docs/2.1.0/administration/managing-users/user-permissions-by-role/

 ## Debugging Harbor OIDC Issues